peteCodes4u/readme-generator/readMe.md

 - [Additional Questions](#additional-questions-send-an-email-or-follow-the-link-to-my-github-profile)

 ## Installation Instructions
-In order to run this application inquirer from NPM and   node.js  are required.
+- In order to run this application inquirer from NPM and node.js  are required.
+- This app will execute by entering the following command in the terminal "npm start".

 ## Usage Information
 The intended usage for this application is to generate readme.md files.